tnevolin/FO2FairPlay/README.md

 * Unarmed attacks are laghingstock.
 * Intelligence affects SP rate great deal effectivelly requiring to have it high or suffer from skills underdevelopment.

+# Thanks

+sFall: to all its authors and contributors.
+Making modding much easier!

 # Initial HP

 *Implemented*